 Member States enjoy all privileges of participation in CERN: access to scientific and technical programmes, staff employment, career development and training programmes, and industrial return.
 Member States participate in the governance of the Organization through their representation in the Council, CERN’s supreme governing body, with full voting rights.
 CERN presently has 23 Member States, which contribute to the budget of the Organization in proportion to their Net National Income (NNI).

 This status can either take the form of regular Associate Membership (of indefinite duration) or of Associate Membership as the pre-stage to Membership, normally for a period of between two and five years.
 Associate Members pay a reduced contribution to the CERN budget and enjoy benefits which are reduced accordingly.
 They are represented at the CERN Council, except at Closed Sessions, and do not have voting rights.
-CERN currently has two Associate Members in the pre-stage to Membership, Cyprus and Slovenia, as well as five Associate Members, India, Lithuania, Pakistan, Turkey and Ukraine.
+CERN currently has two Associate Members in the pre-stage to Membership, Cyprus and Slovenia, as well as six Associate Members, Croatia, India, Lithuania, Pakistan, Turkey and Ukraine.

 Observer status has in the past been granted to States and international organisations.
 CERN currently has three Observer States (Japan, Russia and USA) and three Observer organisations (the European Union, JINR and UNESCO).
 This status has usually been awarded to States that have made significant contributions to the CERN infrastructure, and to international organisations which maintain close links with CERN.
 Observers may attend Open Sessions of the Council, and do not have voting rights.
 Collaboration with the Observer States on a scientific and technical level is governed by International Cooperation Agreements.
 In the framework of the geographical enlargement of CERN, Observer status will now be phased out for States, but maintained as an instrument for institutional participation for international organisations.